 Secession Camp 4.

+Lee-Jackson Memorial Park thanks Secession Camp 4 and the Robert E. Lee Confederate Heritage Association for their efforts to create and install this beautiful and educational monument.
 There is no better way to preserve the memory of these great Americans than in stone!

 A monument commemorating the North Carolina troops that defended the Shenandoah